 Over the years, Linux has matured.
 If fact, if you use either Windows or a Mac OS X today, you will have a very short learning curve to operate a Linux machine.
 The installations are pretty effortless, though there can still be some issues.
 When there are problems, they usually stem from the fact that Linux, like Windows, is written for all types of computers, hardware, and possible configurations.
 Sometimes a software driver, for example, can be absent or incorrectly applied.
 Fortunately, at least for the major distributions, there are plenty of wiki’s, blogs, and other sources of information available to lead you out of harm’s way.
 That being said, the software has a loyal following and is known for being efficient, stable, and versatile.
 You can find Linux on Desktop PCs, laptops, file servers, tablets, network routers, video game consoles, and mobile phones (Android is a Linux variant).

-Three Good Reasons To Use Linux:
+Three Good Reasons To Install Linux:

 1. Linux operating systems have less dependency on computer resources than Windows, and as a result, breathe life back into a lot of older computers.
 Here are the minimum hardware requirements for Window’s 7 operating system: